Long Covid cannot be ignored – it’s vital we determine its true scale in society

 Show all 50

 Determining the endpoint for long Covid is another key consideration for researchers.
-The relapsing and remitting nature of the syndrome – with people appearing to recover, only to suffer from another onset of symptoms weeks later – means the findings of certain studies can often be obscured.
+The relapsing and unremitting nature of the syndrome – with people appearing to recover, only to suffer from another onset of symptoms weeks later – means the findings of certain studies can be compromised.

-In the case of the recent Lancet paper which drew its data from the Zoe Covid app, children with a week-long gap in their symptoms were deemed to have recovered from long Covid, meaning any future relapses would have been missed and excluded from the final results.
-Other studies are more cognisant of the ebbs and flows of long Covid, but the fact that a person’s symptoms can return without warning makes it far harder to quantify the incidence of the condition.
+In the case of the recent Lancet paper that drew its data from the Zoe Covid app, children with a week-long gap in their symptoms were deemed to have recovered from long Covid, meaning any further relapses would have been missed and excluded from the final results.
+Other studies are more cognisant of the ebbs and flows of the condition, but the fact that a person’s symptoms can return without warning makes it far harder to measure the incidence of the condition.

 “Making bold statements from a single study is therefore inadvisable,” says Dr Maxwell.
-“It is important to be open minded, without scaremongering, because we don’t know what we don’t know.”
+“It is important to be open-minded, without scaremongering, because we don’t know what we don’t know.”

 Evidently, the challenges facing those attempting to decipher long Covid are great and many.
 As has been the case throughout the pandemic, there are no clear answers to hand.
-More than ever, good and considered science is needed to separate the trees from the forest and bring some clarity to an issue that is only likely to grow with the passing of time.
+More than ever, good and considered science is needed to bring clarity to an issue that is only set to grow with the passing of time.

 Join our new commenting forum